oflores2313/angular8-template/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

+## Angular Material

+This project contains material version 8.2.3.
+In order to use Material make sure you import the API reference into the app.module.ts.
+You can find the list of components on: `https://material.angular.io/components/categories`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.